-Since the Advisor's previous annual filing on March 30, 2023, the Advisor has not made any material change to this brochure.
-The Firm has made certain non-material changes to the brochure, including updating various sections to reflect that it does business as "PermCap Investment Office," updating Item 4 to reflect its current regulatory assets under management, and updating Item 8 to discuss risk of loss associated with the SEC's Private Funds Rules (as defined herein).
+Since the Advisor's previous annual filing on March 22, 2024, the Advisor has not made any material change to this brochure.
+The Firm has made certain non-material changes to the brochure, including updating Item 1 to reflect a new office in California and updating Item 4 to reflect its current regulatory assets under management.